Jose Trevino Player Props: Yankees vs. Rays

 Jose Trevino At The Plate

-- Trevino has two doubles, three home runs and four walks while batting .235.
+- Trevino is batting .218 with two doubles, three home runs and six walks.

-- In 13 of 21 games this year (61.9%), Trevino has reached base via hit, and that includes multiple hits twice.
+- In 14 of 24 games this year (58.3%), Trevino has reached base safely via hit, and that includes multiple hits twice.

-- He has scored in six games this season (28.6%), but has had no multi-run games.
+- He has scored a run in nine of 24 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.